-If you are disposing one or two foam or powder extinguishers, then the easiest way to do this is to drop them off at your local recycling centre.
+If you are disposing one or two powder extinguishers, then the easiest way to do this is to drop them off at your local recycling centre.

 Water or CO2 extinguishers can, as long as you follow our pointers below, be discharged by you and once the pressure and contents are released, they become scrap metal.

 Note: Please observe the operating instructions if discharging any fire extinguisher!